-We are almost 24 years after the signing of the ADA and non-compliance has become more and more difficult to defend.
+We are now over 30 years after the signing of the ADA and non-compliance has become more and more difficult to defend.
 We recommend all entities accept that the law will not go away and insert compliance into their culture to ensure it becomes part of the fiber of development.
-This takes some up front thought and effort but becomes an embraced part of the intricate culture of every entity and makes all in the community feel important and welcomed.
+This takes some up front thought and effort but accessibility can become an embraced part of the intricate culture of every entity and make all in the community feel important and welcomed.

 If you are needing more information about utilizing our services for government and public institutions, you can find out more about us here.